conda/ceps/cep-20.2.md

     requirements:
       # same definition as top level

-    # as top level, by default merged from outer recipe
+    # same definitions as on top level, by default merged from outer recipe
     about:
     source:
     test: